OpenRefine/openrefine.org/blog/2023-07-13-reproducibility-designer.md

 ---
 author: Antonin Delpeuch
-title: "Designer seeked for OpenRefine's reproducibility improvements"
+title: "We are hiring a designer!"
 ---

 OpenRefine is hiring a designer to help shape our improvements to OpenRefine's operation history and test those changes with user panels.